Safeguard the Financial Future of Elderly Clients

 Middle class Americans seeking asset protection cannot afford to ignore the potentially devastating costs of nursing home and other long-term care.
 Nursing homes are among the most common and largest creditors an average American is likely to face in his or her lifetime, but only about 10% of the population has long-term care insurance.
 For the other 90%, Medicaid is the primary source of payment, so a basic understanding of the Medicaid asset protection process is vital for all professionals who work with seniors and their families.
-This course will provide an overview of asset protection concepts and strategies that elder law attorneys can use to legally and ethically protect assets while facilitating earlier Medicaid eligibility; and a set of crisis-management tools to prevent and correct inadvertent loss of benefits.
-Register today!
+This course will provide an overview of asset protection concepts and strategies that elder law attorneys can use to legally and ethically protect assets while facilitating earlier Medicaid eligibility.
+Order today!

-- Learn what the income eligibility requirements are when applying for Medicaid.
+- Learn what the income and asset eligibility requirements are when applying for Medicaid.

 - Protect your clients' interests by knowing what's exempt and what's not.

 - Employ the most practical and effective asset transfer methods to comply with the spend-down requirement.

 - Guide clients through the Medicaid qualification process by knowing what's involved.

 1:00 PM - 2:30 PM Eastern Standard Time